Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

+\begin{oppr} How does the inclusion of nonlocal perception change the analysis performed in \cite{Shi_JDDE}?
+In particular, how does the combination of a single, discrete time delay paired with a top-hat detection function change the dynamical outcomes?
+By the same reasoning used in Section \ref{sec:implicitdynamicmemory}, it may be easiest to study this in a one-dimensional spatial domain subject to periodic boundary conditions so that no further modification of the detection function near the boundary is necessary. \end{oppr}

-This model has since been extended in three ways, with focus given to adjustments in the growth term: first, a non-local spatial effect is considered in the growth term; second, a non-local temporal effect is considered in the growth term; third, a combination of both of these effects is considered in the growth term.
+This model has since been extended in three ways, with focus given to {modification of} the growth term: first, a nonlocal spatial effect is considered in the growth term; second, a nonlocal temporal effect is considered in the growth term; third, a combination of both of these effects is considered in the growth term.

-The first case \cite{Song_JDE} takes the form \eql{ \frac{\p u}{\p t} = D_1 \frac{\p ^2 u}{\p x^2} + D_2 \frac{\p}{\p x} \left(u \frac{\p u_\tau}{\p x}\right) + f(u, \overline{u}), }{delayprototypenon-local} where $\overline{u} (t) = \as{\O}^{-1} \int_\O u (y,t) dy$ is the average population density over the entire domain, and so the growth term also depends on a spatial average of the population over the entire domain.
-Notice that, in comparison to the averaging with respect to a perceptual kernel, this average may change with respect to time but remains independent of space.
-The motivation behind such a formulation is due to a recognition that birth/growth/death rates almost certainly depend on population densities at other spatial locations, not purely on the single point where the organism is located.
-This particular form of non-local (in space) interaction is motivated by \cite{Furter1989}, which considers this to be the most straight forward way to include a non-local (spatial) interaction effect, though one may consider other forms as well.
+The first case, {explored in} \cite{Song_JDE}, {considers the equation} \eql{ \frac{\p u}{\p t} = D_1 \frac{\p ^2 u}{\p x^2} + D_2 \frac{\p}{\p x} \left(u \frac{\p u_\tau}{\p x}\right) + f(u, \overline{u}), }{delayprototypenon-local} where $\overline{u} (t) = \as{\O}^{-1} \int_\O u (y,t) dy$ is the average population density over the entire domain.
+Notice that, in comparison to the averaging with respect to a perceptual kernel, this average may change with respect to time but remains {constant in} space. {This form is} due to a recognition that birth/growth/death rates almost certainly depend on population densities at other spatial locations, not purely on the single point where the organism is located.
+This particular form of nonlocal (in space) interaction is {inspired} by \cite{Furter1989}, which considers this to be the most straightforward way to include a nonlocal (spatial) interaction effect. {Since the referenced work does not prove the existence of solutions to this problem, we highlight the following open problem.}